(2007 Oct 24 blog post)

 If that administrator and site are continuing with web abuses, they need to be neutered and terminated, respectively.

-You could try Googling terms like atrivo intercage abuse once in a while to see how things are going.
+You could try a WEB SEARCH on keywords like atrivo intercage abuse once in a while to see how things are going.
 (I got about 3,500 hits in April 2010.)

 I got about 13,000 hits in April 2010 on the Intercage/Atrivo president's name, Emil Kacperski --- and most of the hits I saw involved Intercage/Atrivo and were not complimentary.